 Moderate actions rods will be less sensitive.
 They are often used for casting long distances as you can load up the full length of the rod as you cast giving a much higher speed to you weight as it is thrown forward.

-For most anglers a fast action rod will be best as it will give you the more sensitive tip action.
+For most anglers a fast action rod is standard as it will give you the more sensitive tip action.

 You can still cast well out beyond the break with all but the heaviest of surf rigs.